UDOOboard/IoT-Docs/docs/03_Client_Setup/03_Install_the_UDOO_Iot_Client_service.md

 ## UDOO IoT Cloud Client service and UDOO Web Conf

+Once the dependencies are installed you can install the UDOO packages.
-The UDOO IoT Cloud Client packages are available into the UDOO binary distributions repository.
+The **UDOO IoT Cloud Client** packages are available into the UDOO binary distributions repository.
-You need to add the UDOO repo as source for `apt` before to install the UDOO IoT Client.
+You need to add the UDOO repo as source for `apt` before to install the **UDOO IoT Client**.

 Add the UDOO repository and key